ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 1. Step 1 - Combat begins with the active player declaring one or more attackers.
 After attackers are declared, all triggers created are put into dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
 Then move to step 2.
 2. Step 2 - Defending player declares up to one blocking unit for each attacking unit.
 After defenders are declared, all triggers created are put into dream, however, no player is given priority and only triggers at {infinite} speed are resolved.
 Then move to step 3.
 3. Step 3 - The attacking player is given priority.
 After a double pass occurs, all cards and effects in dream are resolved.
 Then all battling units deal damage equal to their offense value to the unit blocking/being blocked by them, and if they are attacking unblocked, to the defending player.
-4. End combat, return to the main phase, and the player who was defending is the active player.
+4. End combat, return to the main phase, and the player who was defending becomes the active player.
 Notes:
 - Both attacking and blocking causes units to flip, and you cannot attack or block with flipped units.
 - By attacking, the attacking player becomes the first player for the remainder of the round / until the other player attacks.